 Inspections have identified that the structure requires dismantling and replacing as it is now found to be in a weak and deteriorating condition.

-Advance vegetation clearance works were carried out in March 2019 with the support of a 3 day temporary road closure.
+Advance vegetation clearance works were carried out in March 2019 in preparation for construction to begin in spring 2019.

-Preparations are currently being made to carry out the main works from spring 2019 (provisionally May 2019) and are expected to take approximately six months to complete.
+Preparations have been made to commence main construction from 13 May 2019, these works are expected to take approximately six months to complete.

 This will involve the installation of a temporary footway prior to the removal of the existing bridge to ensure pedestrian access is maintained.
 The waterway will be diverted for the works and utility supplies relocated to enable the existing structure to be removed and bridge reconstructed.